To see what we are doing each week in Year 3, please visit us on Twitter:

 · Mathematical reasoning and fluency is taught by giving the children access to a range of activities in differing contexts.

-· Problem solving forms a regular part of our weekly maths lessons.
+· Problem-solving and investigation forms a regular part of our weekly maths lessons.

-· Pupils are encouraged to extend and solidify their learning by answering challenges and targets throughout the week.
+· Pupils are encouraged to extend and solidify their learning by answering challenges throughout the week.

-· 2, 5 and 10 times tables should be secure and will be recapped in Autumn 1.
-In Year 3 children learn the 3, 4 and 8 times tables.
-Times tables knowledge is important in underpinning all aspects of mathematical knowledge needed in this class.
+· 2, 5 and 10 times tables should be secure by the end of Year 2, however they are recapped in Autumn 1.
+In Year 3, children learn the 3, 4, 6, 7, 8, 9, 11 and 12 times tables.
+Times tables knowledge is an important foundation that underpins all aspects of mathematical knowledge taught in this class.

-· Comprehension; Spelling, punctuation and grammar; Speaking and Listening are all taught once a week.
+· Reading comprehension; Spelling, Punctuation and grammar; Speaking and Listening are all taught once a week.

-Spellings are given out on a Friday and the pupils are tested the following Friday.
-Not only are they tested on the spelling, but also the meaning of the word in context.
-During the week children will learn more about the spelling rule and will have chance to apply it in context.
+Spellings are given out on Fridays and the corresponding test happens the following Friday.
+Not only are pupils tested on the spelling, but also the meaning of the word in context.
+During the week children will learn more about the spelling rule and will have an opportunity to apply it in context.

-· Homework is only set if children need extra help with a particular area of their learning, it will be given out on a Friday and is due back the following Wednesday.
+· Homework is only set if children need extra help with a particular area of their learning, it will be given out on a Friday and is due back by the following Friday.

 · Pupils are expected to read every day at home.
-Parents are encouraged to listen to children read as often as possible and sign their reading record with comment on how the child has read.
+Parents are encouraged to listen to children read as often as possible and sign their reading record, providing comments on how the child has read.